mlcampbe/SDCardLocation/README.md

 # Install
 1) You will need to modify the "top" and "right" values according to your screen size and resolution.
 The default values of "top: 770px" and "right: -12px" is fine for my 2048x1152 screen size.
 2) Adjust the color and opacity of the indicator bar in the background-color tag.
-The default uses a red bar at 0.4% opacity.
+The default uses a bar at 0.4% opacity.

 # Screenshot
 ![Alt text](/screenshot.png?raw=true)